How do I report an address change to the court?

 A record of a court proceeding is available in the following formats:

-Audio files for all matters heard by Judge Mary P. Gorman and selected matters heard by Chief Judge Thomas L. Perkins are uploaded to the Case Management/Electronic Case Filing (CM/ECF) system and are available through:
+Audio files for all matters heard by Judge Mary P. Gorman and selected matters heard by Judge Thomas L. Perkins are uploaded to the Case Management/Electronic Case Filing (CM/ECF) system and are available through:

 To order an audio CD of digitally recorded court proceedings, please call the Clerk’s Office: